10 Real Estate Strategies for Agents to Get Competitive Listings

 6. Ask Former Clients for Referrals

-The relationships you build with your customers are a vital tool for your ongoing success.
+The relationships you build with your customers are vital for your ongoing success.
 It's often said that real estate is a word-of-mouth business, and the ability to harness that power can maximize your marketing strategy.
 Getting real estate listings begins by providing excellent customer service.
 Often, individuals in the process of buying a home meet many others in the same phase of life.
 Simply reminding your clients of your profession and that you get most business through referrals can lead to your clients sharing your information - which is the best way to get real estate listings!

 7. Reach Out to Local News Outlets and Organizations